-The Ontario Research and Innovation Optical Network (ORION) has recently added the .CA D-Zone Anycast DNS solution to their growing list of Nebula partners.
+The Ontario Research and Innovation Optical Network (ORION) has recently added the .CA D-Zone Anycast DNS solution to their growing list of cloud partners.
 Hear from Dave Chiswell, VP Product Development, on how D-Zone Anycast DNS can help ORION-connected institutions.

 How is CIRA involved with ORION?